nut-tree/rfc/opencv-webassembly/README.md

 [prebuild](https://www.npmjs.com/package/prebuild) and [prebuild-install](https://www.npmjs.com/package/prebuild-install) work by having `prebuild` upload build artifacts to a [GitHub release](https://github.com/nut-tree/opencv4nodejs/releases/tag/v5.3.0-3).
 On install, `prebuild-install` will download the respective artifact depending on your platform / node / Electron version.
 Having a package side-load binaries on installation always comes with a smell, so I'd like to get rid of it!

+## Outcome

+### Platform and ABI independence

+We would no longer have to provide binaries for each platform / node ABI version but only a single WebAssembly binary.

+### No more side-loading

+With platform / node ABI specific binaries out of our way, we no require the side-loading mechanism of [prebuild](https://www.npmjs.com/package/prebuild) and [prebuild-install](https://www.npmjs.com/package/prebuild-install).

+### Reduced complexity

+The overall setup would be greatly simplyfied if we no longer had to maintain the complex, platform dependent setup described above.
+This would increase developer experience, since it'd be easier to build / modify the whole project locally.

+Overall, maintenance efforts would be greatly reduced since we wouldn't have to take care of new prebuilds for every ABI change.

 ## Proposed changes

 In order to get rid of `opencv4nodejs` the following steps have to be considered.